Índia by Gal Costa

 old sentimental song.
 It’s also the first of several tracks in which the bisexual

-Costa conspicuously does not change the gender of the (female) object of the
+Gal conspicuously does not change the gender of the (female) object of the

 song’s desire.